Mac operating systems: Taligent

-Taligent (a portmanteau of "talent" and "intelligent") was the name of an object-oriented operating system and the company dedicated to producing it.
-Started as a project within Apple to provide a replacement for the classic Mac OS, it was later spun off into a joint venture with IBM as part of the AIM alliance, with the purpose of building a competing platform to Microsoft Cairo and NeXTSTEP.
-The development process never worked, and Taligent is often cited as an example of a project death march.
+Taligent (a portmanteau of "talent" and "intelligent") is an object-oriented operating system and the company producing it.
+Started as the Pink project within Apple to provide a replacement for the classic Mac OS, it was later spun off into a joint venture with IBM as part of the AIM alliance, with the purpose of building a competing platform to Microsoft Cairo and NeXTSTEP.
+The development process never worked, and has been cited as an example of a project death march.
 Apple pulled out of the project in 1995 before the code had been delivered.

 Copland

 Copland was a project at Apple to create an updated version of the classic Mac OS.
-It was to have introduced protected memory, preemptive multitasking and a number of new underlying operating system features, yet still be compatible with existing Mac software.
-As originally planned, a follow-up release known as "Gershwin" would add multithreading and other advanced features.
+It was to have introduced protected memory, preemptive multitasking, and new underlying operating system features, yet still be compatible with existing Mac software.
+They originally planned the follow-up release Gershwin to add multithreading and other advanced features.
 New features were added more rapidly than they could be completed, and the completion date slipped into the future with no sign of a release.
-In 1996, Apple decided to cancel the project outright and find a suitable third-party system to replace it.
+In 1996, Apple canceled the project outright and sought a suitable third-party replacement.
 Copland development ended in August 1996, and in December 1996, Apple announced that it was buying NeXT for its NeXTSTEP operating system.